Save Ryebank Fields on Granada Tonight – July 2024

 Why we need to save Ryebank Fields:

 Ryebank Fields is a 4.6 hectare patch of open green space on the border of Chorlton and Stretford in South Manchester.
 It was gifted by Manchester City Council to Manchester Polytechnic (now Manchester Metropolitan University) for use as playing fields.
-The University abandoned the fields in 1996, since when the land has re-wilded itself into a mosaic of natural habitats.
+The University abandoned the fields in 1996, since when the land has re-wilded into a mosaic of natural habitats.
 It is a fantastic green area accessible to all and a well used and loved Community asset.
 The fields are home to over 1400 trees and countless birds, bats, mammals and insects, as well as providing invaluable food and shelter for pollinators.
 They also act as a carbon sink and natural floodplain and combat air pollution in this densely populated urban area which is bordered by a local school.

 Currently Ryebank Fields is under threat of development from Manchester Metropolitan University who are in the process of selling the fields to property developers.
 A development framework was adopted by Manchester City Council with proposals for 120 houses.
 Subsequently, MMU commissioned a number of reports as part of the process of selling the site to a developer.